Cauchy problem for integrable discrete equations on quad-graphs: Interaction of the solutions with the localized defects

 Notice that in general the Cauchy problem with the initial data on $P_1$ may be underdetermined, since some characteristics may not intersect it.
 For example, some closed strips may occur inside the subgraph bounded by $P_1$ and $P_2$.
 Nevertheless, the use of transition matrices $L_{ji}$ will allow us to skip over such regions of underdeterminancy.

-For the correct IVP the Theorem \ref{th:LL} gives an integration scheme which allows to obtain the solution of dKdV equation by refactorization of the $L$ matrices product along the path of initial data.
+For a well-posed IVP the proof of Theorem \ref{th:LL} gives an integration scheme which allows to obtain the solution of dpKdV equation by refactorization of the $L$ matrices product along the path of initial data.
+It is probably the most effective scheme one can suggest for this problem.